 Early explorers were keen to share stories of the strange and exotic creatures they had come across on their travels.
 While some of these were real, other were rather more of a stretch of reality.

 Terrifying sea monsters were depicted on numerous maps as representative of the real hazards faced by sailors (see below), while wild and wonderful stories surrounded many far flung countries.

 A popular myth in the perpetuated by maps of the 16th century was that Patagonia, in South America, was populated by 9 foot giants.
 Sightings of the giants were first made in 1522 and continued until the 18th century.
 There was even a report by the secretary of the British Royal Society who wrote the report to the French Academy of Sciences that 'The existence of giants here is confirmed.

-The Nuremberg Chronicle of 1493 (left) records many fanciful beings, originating from stories of antiquity, including a six-armed man, a centaur, a four-eyed man from a coastal tribe in Ethiopia, a dog-headed man from the Simien Mountains and a Cyclops!
+The Nuremberg Chronicle of 1493 (below) records many fanciful beings, originating from stories of antiquity, including a six-armed man, a centaur, a four-eyed man from a coastal tribe in Ethiopia, a dog-headed man from the Simien Mountains and a Cyclops!

 A mythical Island called Taprobana was also believed to exist.
 It was thought to be home to a race known as the Sciapodes, men with one giant foot, who used it to shade them from the sun (see image above).

 2. For religious purposes

 Historically, many took the bible's view of Heaven and Earth and religious mythology in very literal terms.

 This 1893 map of the 'Square and Stationary Earth' (right) illustrates Professor Orlando Ferguson’s interpretation of bible passages to mean the world was both flat and square.
 The reference in Revelations 7:1 to angels standing in ‘four corners of the earth’ indicated the world’s level nature, he claimed, while Isaiah 11:12’s mention of ‘four quarters of the Earth’ proved its square shape.